geotrev/monolith/README.md

 noun – mono·lith – \ˈmä-nə-ˌlith\

-"a structure shaped into or serving as the core of front-end projects."
+'The core of your next front-end project.'

 ## Getting Started